kubernetes/enhancements/keps/sig-node/5573-cgroup-v1-unsupported/README.md

 This KEP will have a phased approach where beta will prevent kubelet from starting on a cgroup v1 node.

-In n+3 releases, we will remove the cgroup v1 code.
+We will commit to removing cgroup v1 code but there is not yet a timeline for removal.

 ## Motivation